-1. The student must fill out a

-Transfer Request Form in its

-entirety.
-This form is available for

-download in the student portal.
-All

-transfer applications are to be sent to the

-SJSM registrar's office in the U.S. Transfers are not

-automatically approved.
-In his or her application for transfer, the student must state the reasons necessary for the transfer along with any supporting documentation.
+- The student must fill out a Transfer Request Form in its entirety.
+This form is available for download from the school website.
+All transfer applications are to be sent to the SJSM administrative office in the U.S. Transfers are not automatically approved.
+In his or her application for transfer, the student must state the reasons necessary for the transfer along with any supporting documentation. - 2.
 Transfer applications are reviewed by a committee and each application is either accepted or denied on a case-by-case basis.
-Students will be notified whether their transfer application was approved or denied.
+Students will be notified whether their application for transfer was approved or denied.
 Transfer applications may take up to 3 weeks to review and process.